 The disciples had spent three years with Jesus, learning His teachings and witnessing His miracles.
 They had watched as Jesus miraculously fed five-thousand people with five loaves of bread and two small fish.
-They had witnessed Him raising Lazarus from the dead.
-They had seen Him defying nature by walking on water, stilling the storms and calming the seas.
+They had seen Him defying nature by walking on water, stilling the storms, and calming the seas.
 They had watched as Jesus restored sight to blind eyes, opened deaf ears, and healed the lame.
 They had heard Him preach before the multitudes, speaking words that astounded those who heard, and words that ultimately changed the world.

-Early Sunday morning, Mary Magdalene went to the tomb to anoint the body of Jesus and found the tomb empty.
+Early Sunday morning, the women from Galilee went to Jesus' tomb to anoint His body and found the tomb empty.
 The frightened women saw an angel who told them, “Jesus is not here.
 He has risen.”
 (Matthew 28:5-6) The risen Christ appeared first to Mary Magdalene, from whom He had cast out seven demons.
-Mary went to the disciples and told them she had seen Jesus, but they were skeptical.
-On Sunday evening, the disciples gathered together behind locked doors, for fear of the Jewish authorities.
-Jesus came and stood among them, and said, “Peace be with you,” and He showed them His nail-pierced hands and wounded side, and the disciples were amazed.
+(Mark 16:9) Mary went to the disciples and told them she had seen Jesus, but they were skeptical.
+(Mark 16:10-11) On Sunday evening, the disciples gathered together behind locked doors, for fear of the Jewish authorities.
+(John 20:19) Jesus came and stood among them, and said, “Peace be with you.”
+He showed them His nail-pierced hands and wounded side, and the disciples were amazed.
 (John 20:20)

-Read more articles by Susan Ferguson or search for articles on the same topic or others.
+Read more articles by Susan Ferguson or search for other articles by topic below.

 Search for articles on: (e.g. creation; holiness etc.)Read more by clicking on a link: